Grant Haskin: Early political career – 1998 to 2009

-Political career - 2009 to 2020
+Political career – 2009 to 2020

-Grant remained a Councillor in the City of Cape Town until the 18 May 2011 Local Government Elections where he was re-elected to the same post.
-The party also re-elected him as their Caucus leader.
+Grant remained a councillor in the City of Cape Town until the 18 May 2011 local government elections, where he was re-elected to the same post.
+The party also re-elected him as their caucus leader.

-In April 2012 the ACDP redeployed him to the WC Provincial Parliament as Member of Provincial Parliament where he was elected Chair of SCOPA (Standing Committee on Public Accounts), a post he held until the 2014 National General Elections when he returned to the City of Cape Town as Councillor and Caucus Leader.
+In April 2012 the ACDP redeployed him to the WC Provincial Parliament as Member of Provincial Parliament where he was elected Chair of SCOPA (Standing Committee on Public Accounts), a post he held until the 2014 national general elections when he returned to the City of Cape Town as councillor and caucusc leader.

 During the December 2013 National General Conference he was elected Chair of the ACDP's national Federal Council (FCOP).
 As a result of holding this post he became an ex-officio member of the ACDP's National Executive Committee (NEC).
 He won re-election to this post at the National General Conference in late January 2019.

-In July 2014 he was appointed the National Elections Manager for the 2016 Local Government Elections, meaning a second NEC post.
-He was re-appointed to this post in January 2019 for the National General Elections through to the 2021 Local Government Elections.
+In July 2014 he was appointed the national elections manager for the 2016 local government elections, meaning a second NEC post.
+He was re-appointed to this post in January 2019 for the national general elections through to the 2021 local government elections.

-Following the 2014 National General Election he returned once more to the City of Cape Town as Councillor and Caucus Leader, a post he held until January 2016 when he resigned on request of the ACDP to take up a newly created and contracted national post being the Media and Communications Director until Octovber 2016 - his third concurrent NEC post at the time.
+Following the 2014 national general election he returned once more to the City of Cape Town as Councillor and caucus leader, a post he held until January 2016 when he resigned on request of the ACDP to take up a newly created and contracted national post being the Media and Communications Director until Octovber 2016 – his third concurrent NEC post at the time.

-Following the 3 August 2016 Local Government Elections, Grant was re-elected City Councillor and Caucus Leader.
-In October that year he vacated two of the three NEC posts he held, retaining only his elected Federal Council Chair post.
+Following the 3 August 2016 local government elections, Grant was re-elected city councillor and caucus leader.
+In October that year he vacated two of the three NEC posts he held, retaining only his elected federal council chair post.

-As at January 2020, Grant currently holds six posts: Councillor and Caucus Leader in the City of Cape Town; National Elections Manager; Federal Council Chair; Media and Communications Manager and Provincial Whip - both for the Western Cape.
+As at January 2020, Grant currently holds six posts: councillor and caucus leader in the City of Cape Town; national elections manager; federal council chair; media and communications manager and provincial whip – both for the Western Cape.